johnmellor/GAS-ICS-Sync/README.md

 -   `sourceCalendars` has the option of reading values from the Script [Properties Service](https://developers.google.com/apps-script/reference/properties), to avoid hardcoding potentially secret URLs in source code, and allow easy runtime configuration.
 -   Don't ignore TLS certificate errors.
 -   Added `forceUnsafeSync` function to manually sync when the last sync failed.
+-   Added OAuth2.js (v1.43.0) from https://github.com/googleworkspace/apps-script-oauth2/blob/67cae4034d0936dbe90b95f74cddd1ad35d799fd/dist/OAuth2.gs
+-   Supports creating the events using a Google Cloud service account so that Google Calendar shows the event creator as `<service-account-id>@<gcp-project-id>.iam.gserviceaccount.com` rather than as the email address of the Google account that installs the Apps Script.

 ## Setup instructions